The laws about buying and carrying a knife depend on the type of knife, your age and your circumstances.

 It is illegal to:

-- sell a knife of any kind (including cutlery and kitchen knives) to anyone under 18
+- sell a knife of any kind to anyone under 18 years old (16 to 18 year olds in Scotland can buy cutlery and kitchen knives)

 - carry a knife in public without good reason - unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less, eg a Swiss Army knife